Manishearth/gstreamer-presentation/talk.md

 ♫

 Individual nodes can have multiple inputs or outputs.
 So as not to complicate the API, nodes implement a `process()` method that processes data as `Chunk`s.
-The input `Chunk` will have the number of blocks equal to the number of inputs (this is usually 1, zero for source nodes, but can be more for some special nodes), and the output `Chunk` must have a number of blocks equal to the number of outputs (this is usually 1).
+The input `Chunk` will have the number of blocks equal to the number of inputs  -- this is usually 1, zero for source nodes, but can be more for some special nodes.
+The output `Chunk` must have a number of blocks equal to the number of outputs (this is usually 1).